TokTok/c-toxcore/docs/DHT-Group-Chats.md

 ## Topics

-Founders and moderators have the ability to set the **topic**, which is simply an arbitrary string of characters.
-The integrity of a topic is maintained in a similar manner as sanctions entries, using a data structure called **topic_info**.
-This is a struct which contains the topic, a version, and the public key of the peer who set it.
+The topic is an arbitrary string of characters with a maximum length of 512 bytes.
+The topic has two states: locked and unlocked.
+When locked, only moderators and the founder may modify it.
+When unlocked, all peers except observers may modify it.
+The integrity of the topic is maintained in a similar manner as sanctions entries, using a data structure called **topic_info**.
+This is a struct which contains the topic, a version, and the public key of the peer who last set the topic.
+The topic lock state is kept track of in the shared state, and may only be modified by the founder.

 When a peer modifies the topic, they will increment the version, sign the new topic+version with their secret signature key, replace the public key with their own, then broadcast the new topic_info data along with the signature to the entire group.
-When a peer receives this broadcast, they will first check if the public signature key of the setter either belongs to the founder, or is in the moderator list.
+When a peer receives this broadcast, if the topic lock is enabled, they will first check if the public signature key of the setter either belongs to the founder or is in the moderator list.
+If the topic lock is disabled, they will only check that the setter is not an observer.
 They will then verify the signature using the setter's public signature key, and finally they will ensure that the version is not older than the current topic version.

-If the moderator who set the current topic is kicked or demoted, the founder will re-sign the topic using his own signature key, and rebroadcast it to the entire group.
+If the peer who set the current topic is kicked or demoted, or when the topic lock is enabled, the founder will re-sign the topic using his own signature key and rebroadcast it to the entire group.

 <a name="State_syncing" />